 In 2013, Dr. Kiran received the CIHR Rising Star Award from the Institute for Health Services and Policy Research.
 In 2015, her article on payment incentives for cancer screening was selected to receive the Outstanding Family Medicine Research Article Award from the College of Family Physicians of Canada.

-Dr. Kiran is a MAP scientist, the University of Toronto Fidani Chair in Improvement and Innovation, and a family doctor with the St. Michael’s Hospital Academic Family Health Team where she led the quality improvement program from 2011 to 2018.
+Dr. Kiran is a scientist with MAP Centre for Urban Health Solutions in the Li Ka Shing Knowledge Institute of St. Michael’s Hospital.
+She is the University of Toronto Fidani Chair in Improvement and Innovation, an adjunct scientist with ICES, and a family doctor with the St. Michael’s Hospital Academic Family Health Team where she led the quality improvement program from 2011 to 2018.
 She is an associate professor as well as Vice-Chair Quality and Innovation in the University of Toronto’s Department of Family and Community Medicine, and an associate professor in the University of Toronto’s Institute of Health Policy, Management and Evaluation.
-A scientist with the Li Ka Shing Knowledge Institute and an adjunct scientist with ICES, Dr. Kiran is funded by CIHR and Health Quality Ontario as an Embedded Clinician Researcher.
+Dr. Kiran is funded by CIHR and Health Quality Ontario as an Embedded Clinician Researcher.